lritter/lritter.io/weblog/pages/previously.md

 - _Sherlock Holmes: The Definitive Collection_ by Arthur Conan Doyle, Stephen Fry - introductions

+  I will admit I did not finish all of them this month....

 - _The Last Colony: Old Man's War, Book 3_ by John Scalzi

 - _The Ghost Brigades: Old Man's War, Book 2_ by John Scalzi